quentinsf/IMAPdedup/README.md

 For the last option you'll need to pip install [keyring](https://pypi.org/project/keyring/).
 You can then use `-K` to specify a system keyring name that will be used to get the password for the account specified via option `-u`.

+# Authenticating as an admin user

+Some IMAP servers -- Zimbra's being one example -- allow an admin user to login and then perform actions on behalf of another user.
+If your server supports this via the 'AUTHENTICATE PLAIN' command, then the `-a` option allows you to specify the admin username.
+More information on this mechanism can be found in [RFC 3501](https://datatracker.ietf.org/doc/html/rfc3501#section-6.2.2) and [RFC 2595](https://datatracker.ietf.org/doc/html/rfc2595#section-6).

 # Use from an external script